TheCandidStartup/TheCandidStartup.github.io/_drafts/custom-fields-normalized-relational-database-grid-view.md

 ## Explain yourself

-At this point, you should be thinking that looks like a really complex query.
-Is it efficient?
+At this point, you should be thinking "that looks like a really complex query.
+Is it efficient?"

 Let's have a look.